-The company cannot use the Cash Accounting Scheme with the Flat Rate Scheme.
-Use its own cash-based method to calculate the turnover in the Flat Rate Scheme.
+A company cannot use the Cash Accounting Scheme with the VAT Flat Rate Scheme.
+Instead, it uses its own cash-based method to calculate the turnover in the Flat Rate Scheme.
 See 'section 9 of the VAT Notice 733'.

 All businesses must leave the scheme any time:

-Flat Rate VAT Scheme for Small Businesses in the United Kingdom
+Flat Rate VAT Explained for Small Businesses in United Kingdom